puppetlabs/puppet-docs/source/pe/3.2/console_navigating.markdown

 #### Reports and Report Lists

-Node detail pages contain a **report list.** If you click a report in this list, or a timestamp in the "Latest report" column of a node list view, you can navigate to a **report detail page.** See the [Viewing Reports and Inventory Data][report] page for information about report detail pages.
+Node detail pages contain a **report list.** If you click a report in this list, or a timestamp in the __Latest report__ column of a node list view, you can navigate to a **report detail page.** See the [Viewing Reports and Inventory Data][report] page for information about report detail pages.

 #### Groups